dotlang/language/doc/RFE.md

 Also based on https://stackoverflow.com/questions/4584637/double-or-float-which-is-faster and https://stackoverflow.com/questions/417568/float-vs-double-performance it seems that at least on x86, they are the same.
 So let's just keep float which has a more meaningful name and remove double.
 Maybe we don't need to deal with arb precision int. a 64 bit integer is sufficient for 99% of cases.
 The other 1% can use builtin bigInt types.

-? - q: in which cases should we allocate on heap and in which on stack? we can have  pre-allocated buffer for int and strings.

-? - In method dispatch, there should be an exception for methods with one arg. if we have `f(Shape)` and we call `f(myCircle)` although there is no func that covers at least one argument's dynamic type, but we should call f-Shape because it makes sense. but what if we have another argument which is int?
+Y - Can a function pointer be assigned to functions with different parameter names?
+If so, can we call the function pointer with named arguments?
+Do we need to specify parameter name in function pointer?
+`type adder := (x: int, y:int) -> int`
+`func process(a: int, b:int) ...`
+`var t: adder = ^process;`
+`t(x: 10, y:12)`

+Y - We should state that argument name is not part of a type.
+So any function with same types can be assigned to a lambda variable.

+Y - remove call by Named arguments:
+Cons: it can result in style war, there should be preferraly only one way to do it.
+But with this, a function with 3 inputs will have 3! ways to be called.
+- One way to do it: Other than 3! we also can use a tuple with named fields.
+Alternative: Using an unnamed tuple.
+Disadvantage: If we use unnamed tuple, method dispatch won't work.
+Because it cannot go inside a tuple fields.
+`func process(x: {s: Shape})`
+what if we call process like: `process({s: myCircle})`?
+Also there is a confusion regarding lambdas.
+If the type indicates argument names, can we use/change it in the literal?
+`type adder := (x: int, y:int) -> int`
+`var rr: adder = (a:int, b:int) -> { a + b }`
+`var rr: adder = func { x + y }`
+Problem is we use multiple dispatch but Go does not have this.
+Forcing developer to use unnamed tuples, will stop him from using multiple dispatch. if we have multiple functions with same name and arg count but different arg name, can named arguments force runtime to pick a specific function?
-`func process(s: Shape, len: int)`
+`func process(s: Shape, c:Color)`
-`process(myCircle, 10)`?
+`func process(cr: Circle, sc: SolidColor)`
+`process(c: ..., s:...)`
+what if I want to use named arg and keep method dispatch?
+There is a chance that I miss method dispatch by providing argument names.
+So:
+cons: may loose method dispatch, useless style war, many ways to do something, encourages functions with large number of arguments, it won't help readability if its not mandatory.

+N - What syntax sugar do we have?
+Is it worth the cost (notation, learning curve, complexity)?
+What is the alternative?
+- Array and Map
+- string and concat
+- `$_`
+- `_`

+Y - How do we solve the problem of string concatenation?
+Will it remain an exception?
+we dont need operator for regex.
+So maybe we can make use of `~` operator.
+Just like `x[y]` which calls opIndex, we can define `~` to call `opConcat`.
+And user can define this method for any other type he wants.
+So `+` doesn't need to be changed.

+Y - Provide a simple comparison with C, Go, Scala.

-? - we might be able to eliminate heap fragmentation by double referencing.
+N - we might be able to eliminate heap fragmentation by double referencing.
 So a heap pointer does not point to actual memory address but points to an index inside an array whose values are memory pointers. double and int are both 8 bytes.
 Byte is 1 byte. string is a byte array.
 Because variety of storage size is not much (1 and 8 bytes) it will help reduce heap fragmentation.
 Also we should do stack allocation as much as we can.

+N - implementation: Instead of confusing things like perl's INC or Go's GOPATH, we should do like Go's new `vendor` dir or node system, to store dependencies.

+Y - The duality of function call and function pointer call may make things confusing.
+We should have same rules.
+For example:
+`&process(myCircle,$_,$_)(10, 20)` ~ `process(myCircle, 10, 20)`
+Which `process` function will this code call?
+What is type of this expression: `process(myCircle, $_, $_)`?
+Suppose that we have:
+`func pocess(Circle, int, int)`
+`func process(Circle float, float)`
+`var x = &process(myCircle, $_, $_)`
+`var x = func(x: int, y:int) -> { process(myCircle, x, y) }`
+We shall remove `$_` but what about `&`?
+If we have to follow `var t = &func` it does not make much sense to have `&`.

+? - In method dispatch, there should be an exception for methods with one arg. if we have `f(Shape)` and we call `f(myCircle)` although there is no func that covers at least one argument's dynamic type, but we should call f-Shape because it makes sense. but what if we have another argument which is int?
+`func process(s: Shape, len: int)`
+`process(myCircle, 10)`?

 ? - for method dispatch, we can consider any type like a range. anything will be -inf,+inf